-4.7 Check the appropriate boxes below and describe the policies for each

-Do you require an Assets test ?
-C Yes C No Do you give priority in eligibility to : Elderly?
+4.7 Check the appropriate boxes below and describe the policies for each 1 Do you require an Assets test ?
+C {Yes} O {No} Do you give priority in eligibility to : Elderly?
 C Yes O No Disabled?
-C Yes O No Young Children? ○ Yes No Households with high energy burdens? ○ Yes No Other?
-C Yes ⊙No In Order to receive crisis assistance: Must the household have received a shut-off notice or have a near empty tank? • Yes O No Must the household have been shut off or have an empty tank?
-C Yes Must the household have exhausted their regular heating benefit?
-C Yes ⊙ No Must renters with heating costs included in their rent have received an eviction notice ? ⊙ Yes C No Must heating/cooling be medically necessary?
+C Yes ⊙ No Young Children?
+C {Yes} ⊙ {No} Households with high energy burdens?
+C Yes ⊙ No Other?
+C Yes ⊙ No In Order to receive crisis assistance: • Must the household have received a shut-off notice or have a near empty tank?
+C Yes ⊙ No Must the household have been shut off or have an empty tank?
+C Yes ⊙ No Must the household have exhausted their regular heating benefit?
+C Yes ⊙ No Must renters with heating costs included in their rent have received an eviction notice ?
+C Yes ⊙ No Must heating/cooling be medically necessary?
 C Yes ⊙ No Must the household have non-working heating or cooling equipment?
-C Yes Other?
-C Yes ⊙ No Do you have additional / differing eligibility policies for: Renters?
-C Yes O No Renters living in subsidized housing? ⊙ Yes C No Renters with utilities included in the rent?
-C Yes ⊙ No Explanations of policies for each "yes" checked above: Crisis assistance in New Hampshire is a fast-tracked Fuel Assistance Program application for a regular assistance benefit.
+C Yes ⊙ No Other?
+C Yes ⊙ No Do you have additional / differing eligibility policies for: - Renters?
+C Yes ⊙ No Renters living in subsidized housing? € Yes C No Renters with utilities included in the rent?
+C Yes ⊙ No Explanations of policies for each "yes" checked above: As in all previous years, normal (48 and 18 hours) crisis assistance in New Hampshire is a fast-tracked Fuel Assistance Program application for a regular assistance benefit.
 There is no separate crisis benefit.
+In those cases, the household must have received a shut-off notice or have a near empty tank.
+In addition, renters with heating costs included in their rent must have received an eviction notice.
 The application for any household with less than an estimated seven days of fuel (1/4 tank for oil and kerosene, 20% for propane, or less than a week's supply of wood), a utility disconnection notice or eviction notice when heat is included in the rent, is processed using the 48 hour timeline.
 The application for any household with no heat is processed using the 18 hour timeline.
 When a household experiencing an energy emergency (either crisis or life-threatening) do not meet the eligibility requirements, they are given referrals to other resources.
 Often times assisted with discretionary programs (when funding allows) within the sub-grantees own operations.
 The same rules apply to subsidized renters who are responsible for paying for their heat.
 Subsidized renters with heat included are not eligible for a NH Fuel Assistance Program benefit.
+For PY 21 only, all certified households who have been impacted by the COVID-19 pandemic are awarded an additional, one time benefit of \$200 per household.
+The above listed conditions (need for a shut-off notice, near empty tank, or eviction notice) are not required to receive the crisis benefit of \$200 per certified household.
 Determination of Benefits 4.8 How do you handle crisis situations?
-8 How do you handle crisis situations?
-Separate component Fast Track Other - Describe: Fast Track process: The New Hampshire Fuel Assistance Program application for crisis is a fast-tracked processing of a standard application.
-The full benefit is awarded when eligibilty is determined.
-The household does not need to reapply during the same heating season as the energy vendor is notified of the full award upon the houseold being certified as eligible.
-4.9 If you have a separate component, how do you determine crisis assista ance benefits?
-Amount to resolve the crisis.
-Other - Describe: Crisis Requirements, 2604(c) 4.10 Do you accept applications for energy crisis assistance at sites that an re geographically accessible to all households in the area to be served?
+Separate component Fast Track Other - Describe: Fast Track process: The New Hampsh of a standard application.
+The full benefit is a apply during the same heating season as the eas eligible. ire Fuel Assistance Program application for crisis is a fast-tracked processing warded when eligibilty is determined.
+The household does not need to renergy vendor is notified of the full award upon the houseold being certified 4.9 If you have a separate component, how do you determine crisis assist ance benefits?